reserve-protocol/protocol/docs/system-design.md

 Dimension: `{1}`

 The backing buffer is a percentage value that describes how much additional collateral tokens to keep in the BackingManager before forwarding tokens to the RevenueTraders.
 This buffer allows collateral tokens to be periodically converted into the RToken, which is a more efficient form of revenue production than trading each individual collateral for the desired RToken.
+It also adds a small buffer that can prevent RSR from being seized when there are small losses due to slippage during rebalancing.

-Default value: `1e14` = 0.01%
+Default value: `1e15` = 0.1%
 Mainnet reasonable range: 1e12 to 1e18

 ### `maxTradeSlippage`